 Looking to take your essay to the next level WITHOUT learning a load of complex structures, knotty grammar and fancy vocabulary?
-Simple: start using signposting words and you’ll level up your essays, dissertations and assignments in no time at all!
+It’s simple: start using signposting words and you’ll level up your essays, dissertations and assignments in no time at all!

-Now take a look at the version of this example, now with signposting – it’s so much easier to understand!
+Take a look at the next version of this example, now with signposting – it’s so much easier to understand!

 Thanks to History On The Net for refreshing my high school history to be able to write these examples…

-Examiners and tutors LOVE it when you use signposting.
+Your examiners, teachers and tutors LOVE it when you use signposting.
 And not just because it makes their job easier!
 But because:

 So, how to start incorporating signposting into your essays?

-Here are some examples of this in action:
+Here are some more examples of introductory signposting in action:

 - Simple list of points or steps: